deffi/unisport-abrechnung/readme.md

 Copy the configuration example (unisport-abrechnung.example.toml) to unisport-abrechnung.toml, place it in the same directory as the template, and edit it to match your data.
+Note that for class.hourly_fee, only specific values are allowed because the value is used to select the column in the form.

 ## Usage